Wednesday, 14 November 2018

 Alas, that's not what happened.
 Far from it.
 I'd heard enough reaction from people who'd already seen it, so I reset my metric of expectation.
 If we've learned anything from previous music biopics, it's that Hollywood is all about entertainment, not accuracy.
 If you want accuracy, watch a documentary.
 So I went in expecting to be entertained and not much more.
 After all, understanding the intent of art is often paramount to appreciation of it.

 As I sat down in my (strangely more comfortable than usual) cinema chair and was transported back to 1970, all kinds of feelings went through my head.
-My life insofar as my history of loving this band flashed before my eyes: hearing We Will Rock You for the first time on a cassette tape lent to me by my grade 6 music teacher, learning how to play it (and the rest of the Queen catalogue) on guitar at some point in the ensuing few years, meeting Brian May for the first time, launching a website about Queen's concert history, playing in my own Queen tribute band in a theatre for the first time, playing A Night At The Opera at the prestigious Massey Hall in Toronto, the countless wonderful people I've met as a result of all of this, and a whole lot other memories, both public and private, that I can't even begin to quantify.
+My life insofar as my history of loving this band flashed before my eyes: hearing We Will Rock You for the first time on a cassette tape lent to me by my grade 6 music teacher, learning how to play it (and the rest of the Queen catalogue) on guitar at some point in the ensuing few years, meeting Brian May for the first time at an audition for the Queen musical (which I thankfully passed), launching a website about Queen's concert history, playing in my own Queen tribute band in a theatre for the first time, playing A Night At The Opera at the prestigious Massey Hall in Toronto, the countless wonderful people I've met as a result of all of this, and a whole lot other memories, both public and private, that I can't even begin to quantify.

 And then I saw the characters who were overall very well cast (the guy playing Brian was uncanny).
 And those characters told a story.
 Not necessarily Queen's story exactly as it played out - but "a" story.
 It was largely accurate, with some fabrications, and some anachronisms to advance the story wherever necessary.
 And then there were those two or three scenes that even the most ardent experts on the band would say were complete fiction and never happened.
 But shift around the timeline a bit, and maybe that scene where Mercury is begging for his job back is more true than one may realize.
 The definitive Queen documentary called "Days Of Our Lives" came out in 2011, and there were plenty of stories told by Brian May and Roger Taylor that hadn't been previously told.
 Were those 35 year old stories untrue in 2010 just because they hadn't been told yet?